Bus Air Conditioning Systems

 Retrofitting AC into an older bus or specialty vehicle can be viable, but it should be assessed carefully.
 Mounting method, body condition, electrical load, airflow distribution, service access, and long-term maintainability all affect whether the retrofit will actually serve the operator well.

-Fleet Maintenance and AMC
+Fleet Maintenance and Periodic Support

 For multi-vehicle operators, structured maintenance is often more valuable than repeated breakdown calls.
 Planned service helps catch condenser fouling, belt wear, control issues, and refrigerant problems before they become route failures.